applied-mixnetworks/go-sphinxmixcrypto/README.rst

 - https://github.com/david415/sphinxmixcrypto

-Although the two libraries are binary compatible and share test vectors to prove it, go-sphinxmixcrypto is still a work-in-progress and does not yet have full feature parity.
-In particular the client's use and creation of SURBs has not yet been written, nor has the Nymserver's cryptographic components.
+The two libraries share unit test vectors to prove that they are binary compatible.

 dependencies